paulgazz/kconfig_case_studies/bugs/classification_guidelines.md

 ## What makes a report true?

-A true bug report **correctly identifies a bug in the program which can cause a fault to occur under _realistic operating conditions_.**
+A true bug report **correctly identifies a bug in the program which can cause a fault to occur under some theoretical operating condition.**

-Ask yourself the following questions when evaluating whether a bug report is true:
-1. Could a fault actually arise from this bug?
-2. If yes, could this fault actually occur under *realistic* operating conditions?

-Note that *realistic* is not the same as *normal*.
-Finding bugs that would only occur under certain uncommon conditions is still important, as long as those conditions are realistic.

 # Guidelines for Frequently Encountered Bug Types